-About a third of Finland is covered by the Lake Region, a huge area of bays, inlets and islands interspersed with dense pine forests.
-Despite holding much of Finland’s industry, it’s a tranquil, verdant area, and even Tampere, a major industrial city, enjoys a peaceful lakeside setting.
+About a third of Finland is covered by the Lake Region, a massive area of bays, inlets and isles interspersed with dense pine forests.
+Despite holding much of Finland’s industry, it’s a remote, peaceful, verdant area, and even Tampere, a major industrial city, enjoys a laidback lakeside setting.
 The eastern part of the region is the most atmospheric: slender ridges furred with conifers link the few sizeable landmasses.
-The regional centre, Savonlinna, stretches gorgeously across several islands and boasts a fine medieval castle, inside which a superb opera festival is held every summer, while bustling Kuopio has superb museums and another enviable lakeshore location for water-based fun.
+The regional centre, Savonlinna, stretches gorgeously across several islands and boasts a fine medieval castle, inside which a famous opera festival is held every summer, while bustling Kuopio has superb museums and another enviable lakeshore location for water-based fun.

 Top image © Maxim Ritzi/Shutterstock